First start and adjustments

 Switches are displayed here

 The most important switch is the Idle switch.
-If it's not adjusted and functioning properly, you can encounter engine start problems, poor idling, false MAP sensor errors, poor performance.
+If it's not adjusted and functioning properly, you can encounter engine start problems, poor idling, false MAP sensor errors, low engine power.

 - Check that Idle Switch is ON when pedal is released

-- Check that Idle Switch turns OFF when pedal just starts to move
+- Check that Idle Switch turns OFF when throttle just starts to move

-- Check that Idle Switch is OFF up to 100% pedal
+- Check that Idle Switch is staying OFF up to 100% pedal

 - Check that Idle Switch indicator turns ON reliably every time when pedal is released.